nodeswithsumit/Hadoop-Fundamentals/Programs/Temperature.md

 # Develop a MapReduce program to find the maximum temperature in each year

-**To develop a MapReduce program to find the maximum temperature in each year, we will implement a program that processes weather data, which could be in the format:**
+To develop a MapReduce program to find the maximum temperature in each year, we will implement a program that processes weather data, which could be in the format:**

+## Set Up Hadoop Input Data
+You need to upload the input data to HDFS.
+For this example, assume the data looks like this (temperature.csv):

 ```yaml
 Year, Month, Day, Temperature